ds300/derivablejs/README.md

 - Its color.
 - Its parent.
+- Its activity status (active or inactive).
 - A reacting function.
+This is called for side-effects each time the parent's value changes.

-New reactions are **green** with their parent assigned.
+New reactions are **green** and inactive with their parent assigned.

+##### Query

+When an **atom** is dereferenced it simply returns its current state.

+When a **derivation** is dereferenced its color is taken into consideration:

+- **White** or **red**: Its current state is returned.
+- **green**: The derivation's deriving function is evaluated.

+  This is done in a context which allows dereferences of direct parents to be monitored.
+Parent-child relationships are then set up by insterting the derivation into the child sets of the captured parents.
+Likewise, the set of captured parents becomes the derivation's parent set.

+  If the derived value is equal to the derivation's current state, the derivation becomes **white** and it's current state is returned.
+Otherwise it becomes **red** while its current state becomes the newly-derived value.
+This value is then returned.

+- **black**: The child's parents are interrogated.
+If any of them are **red** the derivation must be re-evaluated as above.
+If any of the parents are **black** or **green** they are  dereferenced.
+If they then become **red**, the derivation must be re-evaluated as above.
+Otherwise all parents are **white** and therefore this derivation is set to **white** and it's current state is returned.

+##### In Motion

-When a reaction is started, it places itself in its parent's child set and dereferences the parent to ensure there is a bidirectional link between it (the reaction) and any upstream atoms.
+When a **reaction** is started, it becomes active and places itself in its parent's child set.
+It then dereferences the parent to ensure there is a bidirectional link between it (the reaction) and any upstream atoms.

-When a reaction is stopped, it removes itself from its parent's child set in order to sever this link.
+When a reaction is stopped, it becomes inactive and removes itself from its parent's child set in order to sever this link.

-New atoms are **white** with empty child sets.
-New derivations are **green** with empty parent sets.
-New reactions are **green** with a parent.

-When an atom is dereferenced, it simply returns its state, regardless of color.

-Derivations encapsulate an evaluation function which dereferences one or more atoms or other derivations.
-Whenever this function is called, these dereferences are intercepted so that the parent-child relationships can be established via population of the child sets in the dereferencees and parent set in the dereferencer (the derivation).
-If the value produced by this function is identical to the derivation's current state, it becomes white, otherwise its state is set to be the new value and it becomes red.

-When a derivation is dereferenced its color is taken into consideration: when green, it calls its evaluation function and returns its state; when white or red, it returns its state,

 ### API